Iran: Political constraints leave Raisi little room to maneuver | DW | 21.06.2021

 Tabatabai expects the rivalries in the hard-liner camp to erupt after Raisi takes office in August and forms a government.

-"But we can assume that Raisi will face less opposition when he begins his work on important foreign policy decisions."
+"But we can assume that Raisi will face less opposition when he begins his work on important foreign policy decisions," Tabatabai said.

-Raisi belongs to the ultraconservative camp that has harshly criticized Rouhani since the 2015 international nuclear deal between Iran and world powers began to unravel.
+Raisi belongs to the ultraconservative camp, which has harshly criticized Rouhani since the 2015 international nuclear deal between Iran and world powers began to unravel.

 "He will need the restoration of the nuclear agreement so that sanctions can be removed and he can get something going economically in the short term.
 At the end of the day, that's what people are most concerned about," Tabatabai said.